Vampurica/DZMS-DayZMissionSystem/README.md

 	If you have DZAI or WickedAI Installed, the DZMS line should go under theirs.

+6. (Optional) Change the settings in DZMSConfig.SQF.

-6. Now just rePack your PBO and enjoy!
+7. Now just rePack your PBO and enjoy!

 --------------------------
 Current Developers